MarkAdell/my_articles/README.md

 ### Examples using higher-order functions

-Let's examples of using some of the built-in JavaScript higher-order functions:
+Let's see examples of using some of the built-in JavaScript higher-order functions:

 ```javascript
 const numbers = [1, 2, 3, 4, 5, 6];